Spectrum graph coloring and applications to WiFi channel assignment

-Furthermore, these bounds are as tight as they can be, i.e., there are instances of $t,G,W$ for which the bounds are tight. \end{theorem} \begin{proof} The number of colors has to be at least one and the bound is trivially satisfied for $\chi_t(G,W)=1$, so let us focus on the case $\chi_t(G,W)>1$.
+where~$t$ is replaced by the nearest multiple of~$\gcd(W)$ below~$t$.
+Furthermore, these bounds are tight. \end{theorem} \begin{proof} The number of colors has to be at least one and the bound is trivially satisfied for $\chi_t(G,W)=1$, so let us focus on the case $\chi_t(G,W)>1$.
 We start with the case of~$t$ being a multiple of~$\gcd(W)$.